-The Proposed Rules apply to anyone "maintaining custody or control of Virtual Currency on behalf of others" and provide no exception for the maintenance of Virtual Currency that is incidental to an entity's business model.
-We note that there is no de minimis exception to this definition.
-This definition also applies to a class of people and entities that is broader than that which is currently regulated by FinCEN, potentially covering digital wallet providers, digital currency security providers, and mining pool operators.
-Although the NYDFS press release announcing the Proposed Rules suggests that the Proposed Rules do not cover mining or the personal use of Virtual Currency, neither exemption is expressly clear in the Proposed Rules.
+The Proposed Rules apply to anyone "maintaining custody or control of Virtual Currency on behalf of others" and provide no exception for the maintenance of Virtual Currency that is incidental to an entity's business model or other de minimis exception to this definition.
+This definition also applies to a class of people and entities that is broader than that which is currently regulated by the U.S. Department of the Treasury's Financial Crimes Enforcement Network, or FinCEN.

+As drafted, the proposed NYDFS rules potentially cover digital wallet providers, digital currency security providers, and mining pool operators.
+Although the NYDFS press release announcing the Proposed Rules suggests that the Proposed Rules do not cover Virtual Currency mining or buying and selling Virtual Currency for personal use, neither exemption is expressly clear in the Proposed Rules.